Pylons/pyramid/docs/narr/urldispatch.rst

 Matching the Root URL
 ---------------------

-It's not entirely obvious how to use a route path pattern to match the root URL ("/").
-To do so, give the empty string as a path in a ZCML ``route`` declaration:
+It's not entirely obvious how to use a route pattern to match the root URL ("/").
+To do so, give the empty string as a pattern in a ZCML ``route`` declaration:

 .. code-block:: xml
    :linenos:

    <route
-       path=""
+       pattern=""
        name="root"
        view=".views.root_view"
        />

-Or provide the literal string ``/`` as the path:
+Or provide the literal string ``/`` as the pattern:

 .. code-block:: xml
    :linenos:

    <route
-       path="/"
+       pattern="/"
        name="root"
        view=".views.root_view"
        />